rodw/common-dustjs-helpers/docs/helpers.md

 ### `@if value=foo matches=bar`

 The `matches` parameter will compare the value of `value` (a context variable or string, possibly including dust markup) to that of regular expression specified in `matches` (a context variable or string, possibly including dust markup).
-If matched, teh body will be evaluated, otherwise the `{:else}` block (if any) will be evaluated.
+If matched, the body will be evaluated, otherwise the `{:else}` block (if any) will be evaluated.

 ## `@index`

 When looping over an array, this helper emits the one-based index of the current element.